The Book 2: Nice to Meet You

-On October 1, 2022, Yoasobi announced their one-off concert, titled Nice to Meet You in support of The Book 2.
-It was held between December 4 and 5 at Nippon Budokan, Tokyo, Japan, marking their first face-to-face concert since their debut in 2019.
-The performance of "Kaibutsu" from the first day of concert was lived via YouTube as part of the virtual online music festival YouTube Music Weekend.
+On October 1, 2021, the same day as the EP announcement, Yoasobi announced their one-off concert, titled Nice to Meet You in support of The Book 2.
+It was held from December 4 to 5 at Nippon Budokan, Tokyo, marking their first face-to-face concert since their debut in 2019.
+The performance of "Kaibutsu" from the first day of the concert was lived via YouTube as part of the virtual online music festival YouTube Music Weekend.
 In addition to in-venue, livestream was also available for the official fan club website Club Yoasobi via Stagecrowd.

-The first-day show was re-run via Wowow on January 22, 2022.
+The first-day show was re-run via Wowow streaming service on January 22, 2022.
 The footage of the concert was included on the duo's first video album The Film, released on March 23, which use the concert performances of "Moshi mo Inochi ga Egaketara" and "Tsubame" to promote the album.
-The duo uploaded three shows from the first day of the concert, which originally broadcast through Wowow, between July 26 to 28 at 17:00 JST, consisting of "Kaibutsu", "Yasashii Suisei", and Gunjō.
+The duo uploaded three shows from the first day of the concert, which originally broadcast through Wowow, between July 26 to 28 at 17:00 JST, consisting of "Kaibutsu", "Yasashii Suisei", and "Gunjō".